fossas/fossa-license-corrections/README.md

 # License Corrections

-A one-off scripty way to do license corrections in FOSSA
+Here are some ways to do license corrections in FOSSA:

+- For singular license corrections, use `license-corrections.js`
+- For bulks license corrections, use `bulk-license-corrections.js`

+## Guide for using `license-corrections.js`

 ### How to use this script